The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains

 Gauss gave two further proofs in 1816; the second proof is algebraic (\sref{ssub:Algebra}), whereas the third proof uses integration (\sref{ssub:Topology}) and foreshadows Cauchy's integral formula for the winding number.
 Gauss' fourth proof in 1849 is essentially an improved version of his first proof \cite[chap.\,5]{vanDerWaerden:1985}.
-When Gauss published it for his doctorate jubilee, the works of Sturm (1835) and Cauchy (1837) had been known for several years, and in particular Sturm's theorem had immediately risen to international acclaim.
-In principle Gauss could have taken up his first proof and completed it by arguments similar to the ones presented here.
-This has not happened, however, so we can speculate that Gauss was perhaps unaware of the work of Sturm, Cauchy, and Sturm--Liouville on complex roots of polynomials.
+When Gauss published it for his doctorate jubilee, the works of Sturm (1835) and Cauchy (1837) had been known for several years.
+In particular Sturm's theorem had immediately risen to international acclaim, and was certainly familiar to Gauss.
+Gauss could have taken up his first proof and completed it by arguments similar to the ones presented here.
 Completing Gauss' geometric argument, Ostrowski \cite{Ostrowski:1933} mentions the relationship with the Cauchy index but builds his proof on topological arguments.

 \begin{Annotation} \textbf{(Historical sources)} In 1831 Gauss discussed Fourier's work \textit{Analyse des \'equations d\'etermin\'ees} on counting and locating real roots (Werke, Band 3, pp.\,119--121).
 Kronecker attributes a certain example of Sturm chains to Gauss in 1849 in his course \textit{Theorie der algebraischen Gleichungen} (1872), notes written by Kurt Hensel, archived at the University of Strasbourg, available at \link{num-scd-ulp.u-strasbg.fr/429}, page 165.
 Unfortunately I could not find this example or similar ones in Gauss' collected works.
 A more detailed research would be necessary to clarify the reception of the ideas of Sturm and Cauchy in Gauss' writings. \end{Annotation}